ibm-cloud-docs/Db2onCloud/connecting/connecting.md

 - Confirm that ports are available

    If your network is behind a firewall, confirm that communications are permitted on the port that is needed to connect to the {{site.data.keyword.Db2_on_Cloud_short}} service.
 For Enterprise and Standard plans, the port number can be found in the connection information from the **Service credentials** table of the {{site.data.keyword.Db2_on_Cloud_short}} service instance or from the {{site.data.keyword.Db2_on_Cloud_short}} web console.
-For legacy plans, the connections will occur on port number `50000` for standard protocols or port number `50001` for SSL connections.

 <!-- Before you can connect to your {{site.data.keyword.Db2_on_Cloud_short}} database, verify that you completed downloading and installing the necessary components on the prerequisites checklist: